kampta/jekyll-now/_posts/2016-11-11-Azure-GPU-VM-Getting-Started.md

 ## Creating a new VM

-I am not big Microsoft buff, and I use [`docker-machine`](https://docs.docker.com/machine/) to manage all my VMs.
+I am not big Microsoft buff and don't use [ARM](https://docs.microsoft.com/en-us/rest/api/resources/) for managing Azure resources.
+I resort to [`docker-machine`](https://docs.docker.com/machine/) to manage all my VMs.
 It makes getting started/switching over to any cloud server, be it Azure/AWS/DigitalOcean very seemless.
 If you haven't already, I'll recommend [installing](https://docs.docker.com/machine/) it right away.

 ```
 docker-machine create --driver azure \